Frequently Asked Questions

 How is the MBA program structured?

-The MBA curriculum is designed around a mandatory core platform of eight sequenced courses and 28-30 elective units.
+The MBA curriculum is designed around a mandatory core platform of eleven sequenced courses and 28-30 elective units.
 Many of the elective courses have prerequisite requirements.
 Students should ensure that these requirements have been met prior to registering for any elective courses.
 It is the responsibility of the student to meet all degree requirements.

 Can I pursue an area of concentration?